samuelgoto/arpub/README.md

 </html>
 ```

-There is still a lot to be learned on the notation to be used and we are expecting that we'll learn more as we go.
+There is still a lot to be learned on the notation to be used and we are expecting that we'll learn a lot more about the requirements and options as we go.